Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Abstract

 \section{Abstract}

-We consider the reversible process between two one-to-one correlated measurement outcomes common to both the quantum computational speedup and quantum nonlocality.
-The two outcomes are the setting and the solution of the problem and respectively the outcomes of measuring in the same basis two maximally entangled observables in a state of spatial separation of the respective subsystems.
-Of course the ordinary quantum description of a reversible process leaves the direction of causality unspecified.
-We show that for this reason it is incomplete.
-It allows causal structures that ensure the correlation between the two measurement outcomes that violate the time symmetry required from the description of a reversible process.
-This also says that the process description can be completed by time-symmetrizing it.
-Doing this leaves the description unaltered, as it should be, but shows that it is the quantum superposition of unobservable time-symmetrization instances whose causal structure is completely specified.
-Both the speedup and nonlocality are explained by the fact that each of these instances hosts a causal loop.
-The speedup is due to the fact that the final measurement of the solution retrocausally tells the problem solver half of the information about the solution she will produce in the future.
-She can use this knowledge to produce the solution with fewer computation steps (oracle queries).
-Nonlocality to the fact that the measurement on either subsystem retrocausally and locally changes the state of both subsystems when the two were not spatially separate.
+We consider the reversible processes between two one-to-one correlated measurement outcomes which underly both problem-solving and quantum nonlocality.
+In the former case the two outcomes are the setting and the solution of the problem, in the latter those of measuring a pair of maximally entangled observables whose subsystems are space separate.
+We argue that the quantum description of these processes mathematically describes the correlation but leaves the causal structure that physically ensures it free, also of violating the time-symmetry required of the description of a reversible process.
+It would therefore be incomplete and could be completed by time-symmetrizing it.
+This is done by assuming that the two measurements evenly contribute to selecting the pair of correlated measurement outcomes.
+Time-symmetrization leaves the ordinary quantum description unaltered but shows that it is the quantum superposition of unobservable time-symmetrization instances whose causal structure is completely defined.
+Each instance is a causal loop: causation goes from the initial to the final measurement outcome and then back from the final to the initial outcome.
+In the speedup, all is as if the problem solver knew in advance half of the information about the solution she will produce in the future and could use this knowledge to produce the solution with fewer computation steps.
+In nonlocality, the measurement on either subsystem retrocausally and locally changes the state of both subsystems when the two were not yet spatially separate.
+This locally causes the correlation between the two future measurement outcomes.